-Rectifier: Standard 24 Volt, 5.0 amp direct current output enclosed board inside the stainless steel switchboard.
+Rectifier: Standard 24 Volt, 5.0 amp direct current output system incorporated in the stainless steel switchboard.
 Rectifier has a 240V supply from the stainless steel switch board distribution panel.

-Cathode: The cathode point is located on the pump motor, the ladder and the pipes.
-Two zinc reference are fitted to the pipes in the well and one near the ladder.
+Cathode: The cathode point is located on the discharge pipes in the reflux valve pit.
 The cathode point is where the cabling from the rectifier is attached to the structure under cathodic protection.